blat-blatnik/Painted-Portal-Ray-Tracing/README.md

 1. Does not run using Qt.
 It uses a couple of different libraries (see below) however even all of them combined have way fewer features than the massive Qt library, so we hope you will still judge this to be fair game for the competition.
 2. Is a **massive** performance hog.
 You will definitely need a decent dedicated graphics card in order to run this smoothly.
 3. Requires **at least** OpenGL 4.3 since we use [shader storage buffers](https://www.khronos.org/opengl/wiki/Shader_Storage_Buffer_Object).
-4. Relies on a good GLSL compiler so **you need a good OpenGL driver** that can optimize our shaders and perform register allocation.
+4. Relies on a good OpenGL **driver** that can optimize our shaders and perform register allocation.
 Some drivers can't do this..

 With those uh.. minor quirks.. out of the way, I think our results speak for themselves.